The Last Temptation (Ja Rule album)

+Background

+Originally scheduled for a Fall 2002 release (as found in the booklet for Pain Is Love), the album was delayed to 2003 (as found in the booklet for Irv Gotti Presents: The Inc.), but was ultimately released on November 19, 2002.

 This album contained singles such as "Thug Lovin'" (featuring Bobby Brown), "Mesmerize" (featuring Ashanti) and "The Pledge (Remix)" (by Ashanti featuring Nas, Ja Rule and 2Pac).
 "Murder Reigns" was also released as a single titled "Reign" in select territories outside of North America, such as Europe and Australasia.
 The song "Pop Niggas" gained some attention after it was reported to be talking in part about 50 Cent.
-Pharrell was featured in the song, but not credited.
-Other guests featured on the album include: Bobby Brown, Ashanti, Nas, Alexi, Charli Baltimore, 2Pac, Caddillac Tah, Celeste Scalone, Eastwood, Crooked I, Young Life & Chink Santana.
+Pharrell was featured on the song, but not credited.
+Other guests featured on the album include: Alexi, Charli Baltimore, Caddillac Tah, Celeste, Eastwood, Crooked I, Young Life, and Chink Santana.